 - a.
-Migrate the College's enterprise resource planning (ERP) system Banner® to a Software as a Service (SaaS) environment to improve operations in a remote operations/distance learning environment Improve internet/network connectivity at the campuses/centers - b.
-Implement a unified communications system
+Migrate the College's enterprise resource planning (ERP) system Banner® to a Software as a Service (SaaS) environment to improve operations in a remote operations/distance learning environment - b.
+Implement a unified communications system - Provide professional development opportunities to build employee capabilities with innovative technologies such as artificial intelligence